w7sst/MorseRunner/Readme.txt

       has no effect in the WPX and HST competition modes.

     CW speed controls
       CW Min and Max settings
         Under the Settings menu the CW Min Rx Speed and CW Max RX Speed can establish a variable amount of speeds to respond to.
 Setting this to 0 will have the program behave like the original MorseRunner 1.68.
       Farnsworth: For the K1USN SST contest only.
 Character wpm speed can be set by changing the number for "FarnsworthCharacterRate=25" entry in the MorseRunner.ini file found in the install folder and restarting the program.
       CW Speed increment
         This is changed in 2 WPM increments except the HST Competition which is locked at 5 WPM increments.
 The default WPM Step rate can be changed with values between 1 and 20 with the WpmStepRate entry in the MorseRunner.ini file, e.g.:
           [Station]
           WpmStepRate=2
       Suggestions
         Try selecting a speed higher than your proficiency to improve.
 Keep in mind the CWops CW Academy (free classes) start with 18 WPM, 20 WPM and 25 WPM character speeds for each level of classes.

     NR Digits
       The number of digits the responding station will send.

-STARTING A CONTEST
-  To start a contest, set the duration in the minutes box and click on the desired mode for the contest (single call or pile up).
-  You may have to hit enter to send a CQ to start.
-     The WPX and HST competitions are also available in the run menu button.

-    Pile-Up mode: a random number of stations calls you after you send a CQ.
-Good for improving copying skills.

-    Single Calls mode: a single station calls you as soon as you finish the previous QSO.
-Good for improving typing skills.

-    WPX Competition mode: similar to the Pile-Up mode, but band conditions and contest duration are fixed and cannot be changed.
-The keying speed and band activity are still under your control.

-    HST Competition mode: all settings conform to the IARU High Speed Telegraphy competition rules.

   Responses
     There are five basic responses that you can receive
        1. nothing
           If calling CQ, no one heard you call CQ again.
           If you responded to someone and you got silence, the call sent was incorrect.
           Send F8 NIL (Not In Log) to have them respond again and/or restart the pile-up.
        2. Corrected Call
           If you sent a partial call or if you were off a little they may respond with "de" (from) and their call or just their call again.
 Sometimes just the call is repeated and sometimes with the exchange.
        3. They may respond with "NR?"
           You will have to send your exchange again (Hit f2).
        4. They may respond with "AGN"
           You will have to send your exchange again (Hit f2).
        5. "R" with their exchange.
           When you get the exchange hit enter to log it.
           Please note that occasionally you will get "NR?" and "AGN" multiple times.
 Respond with F2 until you get that "R" (Roger) and the exchange.

 KEY ASSIGNMENTS
+  F1               - Send CQ (sounds like seek you)
+  F2               - Sends your full exchange
+  semicolon        - Sends your full exchange insert key       - Sends your full exchange
+  F3               - Send TU (thank you)
+  plus key (+)     - Send TU (thank you) period (.)       - Send TU (thank you) bracket ([)      - Send TU (thank you)
+  F4               - Sends your call sign
+  F5               - Sends responder's call sign
+  F6               - Send B4
+  F7               - Sends the question mark (?)
+  F8               - Sends NIL (not in log)
+  Escape key       - Stops your sending
-  F1-F8 - sends one of the pre-defined messages.
-The buttons under the input
+  F11              - Wipes the input fields
-    fields have the same functions as these keys, and the captions of the buttons show what each key sends.

-  To stop sending press Esc.

-  To wipe the input fields press F11 or Ctrl-W.
+  Ctrl-W           - Wipes the input fields
-    Alt-W works too but responds with a Windows chime.

-  To save a QSO without sending anything press Shift-Enter or Ctrl-Enter.
-    Alt-Enter works too but responds with a Windows chime.

-  To auto complete the input (especially the RST) use the space bar
-    The space bar will also allow you to jump between the input fields.

-  The Tab key (and Shift-<Tab>) can move to the next/previous field.
-    Tab goes to Call, RST, CQ-Zone, Station Call, Your exchange unless blanked out.

-  To send your full exchange hit F2, ";" (semicolon) or the Insert key.

-  To send their call with "TU" (Thank You), and save the QSO, press the F3 key.
-    Also the plus sign, period, comma and open bracket ("[") does the same.
+  Alt-W            - Wipes the input fields (with Windows chime) Shift-Enter      - Saves the QSO without sending anything Ctrl-Enter       - Saves the QSO without sending anything Alt-Enter        - Saves the QSO without sending anything (with Windows Chime)

-  The Enter key sends various messages depending on the state of the QSO.
+  Space Bar        - auto completes and jumps between input fields Tab Key          - moves to Call, RST, CQ-Zone, Station Call, and your exchange Shift Tab        - moves to Call, RST, CQ-Zone, Station Call, and your exchange Enter Key        - Sends various messages depending on the state of the QSO.

-  The RIT is controlled by the up and down arrows on the keyboard as well
-    as the mouse scroll wheel.
-RIT can be adjusted between -500 and 500 Hz.
-    The default RIT increment is 50Hz/Step.
-You can modify the RIT step increment using the RitStepIncr entry in the MorseRunner.ini file, e.g.:
-            [Settings]
-            RitStepIncr=50

-  The RX Bandwidth is adjusted with the right and left arrows,
-    Ctrl + the up/down arrows and the Ctrl and the mouse scroll wheel.

-    Valid values range between -500 and 500.
-Negative values can be used to change the direction of Up/Down arrow keys or mouse movement.
-Note that a zero value will disable this feature.
-HST Competition mode will ignore this setting and is set to 50Hz/Step.

-  The keying speed is adjusted with the PgUp/PgDn keys, Ctrl-F10/Ctrl-F9 keys and Alt-F10/Alt-F9 keys.
-    Keying speed is adjusted in in 2 WPM increments.
-HST Competition uses 5 WPM increments.
-    The default WPM Step rate is 2.
-Valid values range between 1 and 20.
-    You can override this value by changing the WpmStepRate entry in the MorseRunner.ini file, e.g.:
-            [Settings]
-            WpmStepRate=2
+  Up arrow         - moves the RIT right (reversible in settings) Down arrow       - moves the RIT left (reversible in settings) Mouse wheel      - moves the RIT
+  Left arrow       - adjusts the RX Bandwidth
+  Right arrow      - adjusts the RX Bandwidth
+  Ctrl-up arrow    - adjusts the RX Bandwidth
+  Ctrl-down arrow  - adjusts the RX Bandwidth
+  Ctrl-mouse wheel - adjusts the RX Bandwidth
+  Page up key      - adjusts the keying speed up
+  Ctrl-F10         - adjusts the keying speed up
+  Page down key    - adjusts the keying speed down Ctrl-F9          - adjusts the keying speed down

 STATISTICS AREA
   The bottom right panel shows your current score, both Raw (calculated